sidilabs/mock-server-api/README.md

 - `list-total/utils.ts` there are 2 functions that could be used to add query function: `sort` = used to sort the result list,  `offset` = used for pagination, a sample of use is on `/mocks/stubs/projects`

-# THE NEWEST SUPER COOL WAY TO CREATE RESPONSES:
+# CREATE RESPONSES FUNCTION PATH:

 On the sample-project there is this folder withImport with this `StubCollection`: